 Before coming to Lynchburg, the Korean teachers will have visited Governor’s Schools in Fairfax and Prince William counties, as well as the University of Virginia.
 After leaving Lynchburg, they will visit Jamestown, Yorktown, and Williamsburg, with a workshop at The College of William and Mary.

-This is the 15th year Lynchburg College has hosted Governor’s School for Math, Science, and Technology, which is directed by LC mathematics professor Danny Cline.
-The school provides intensive, hands-on learning experiences in classes offered by Lynchburg College faculty and a core of faculty recruited from high schools and colleges.
+This is the 15th year University of Lynchburg has hosted Governor’s School for Math, Science, and Technology, which is directed by LC mathematics professor Danny Cline.
+The school provides intensive, hands-on learning experiences in classes offered by University of Lynchburg faculty and a core of faculty recruited from high schools and colleges.

 For more information, contact Shannon Brennan at 434.544.8609.